-For years, medical and nutrition experts have warned people to limit their red meat intake to cut their risk for cancer, cardiovascular disease
+For years, medical and nutrition experts have warned people to limit their red meat intake to cut their risk for cancer, cardiovascular disease and other illnesses.
+But a new report published this week in the Annals of Internal Medicine claims that’s wrong, potentially upending decades of research on the topic.

 Published by a team of 14 researchers, the controversial new report suggests that there is in fact, no health reason to eat less red meat––even the processed stuff like bacon and salami.
 The conclusion by the panel of researchers challenges those of dozens of national and international health groups, including the World Health Organization, American Heart Association (AHA) and the U.S. government’s dietary guidelines panel.